In the worldwide agriculture industry, silos historically have been used to store harvested products.

 With rectangular elements of 0,25 m of height each, pressures were determined when 3,875 leave from the coordinate m (4,00 m – 0,25/2 m), which represents the geometrical center of the first element to receive pressure on from top to bottom, determining the respective values walking in a step of 0,25 m until 0,125 reaching the center of the lowest element in the vertical wall of the silo with zSAP = m.

 Rocky DEM, used in the second analysis to obtain pressure values, provides the modulus values of pressures when they are exported to ANSYS software.

 For comparison purposes, the module was calculated between horizontal pressures (ph) and tangential (pw) for three flow channels.

 The next figures show pressure values noted and calculated for three channels of flow proposed by the standard EN-1991-4-2006’s directives of calculation, in which prce is relative to the pressures in the channel flow exit, prae to the pressures in the zones adjacent to the channel exit, and prse to the pressures that take place distant of the channel flow exit.

 Maximum principal stress with Rocky DEM/ANSYS

 In the Rocky/ANSYS analysis, pressures and stresses can be valued for each time step.
 So, it is difficult to obtain the ideal values for comparison with the results obtained by the standard EN-1991-4-2006.

-After this instant, the stress decrease.
-Figure below shows how the stresses obtained follow the pattern of pressure distribution along the wall proposed by the European standard EN-1991-4-2006.
+After this instant, the stress decreased.
+The figure below shows how the stresses obtained to follow the pattern of pressure distribution along the wall as proposed by the European standard EN-1991-4-2006.

 Table 1 combined with the figure of maximum principal stress shows how stresses vary over time, with more instants being analyzed near the instant of 18s, to obtain when the stress peak actually occurs.